 The TNG is a fluctuating group of 10-20 members who meet every Tuesday Night to draw and paint from life.
 We represent a diverse range of styles and media.
 Selected work will is always on view.

-This December, the Tuesday Night Group celebrates 37 years of meeting to make art, drink wine and share stories.
+In December 2022, the Tuesday Night group celebrated 38 years of meeting to make art, drink wine and share stories.

 The boundaries of the group are flexible: members move away, spend a few years elsewhere, then often find themselves returning, knowing that, however far they have traveled and however many years they have been away, they will still find the group drawing and painting together

 every Tuesday night.

 In March 2020, with the onset of the Covid-19 pandemic, TNG moved to a weekly Zoom format, and began to draw inspiration from a range of themes, and from art of many different cultures and eras.
 We experimented with media from video to collage to sculpture to staged photography.

 We grew and flourished as we discovered our own voices, and re-discovered our far-flung members who could now join us virtually.

 We now alternate our in-person and Zoom meetings, enabling our Zoom community to continue.